olisto/app-demo-unifiedcontrols/README.md

 - Handling state updates from a connected unit

 It is build as a single-page web-app, based on the Vue framework, using Vuetify as a UI component library.
+It can be seen in action on <https://olisto.github.io/app-demo-unifiedcontrols/#/>

 ## Running the app
 ### Compile and hot-reloads for development